scality/actions/actions-nightly-trigger/README.md

 The action applies these rules in priority order:

 1. **Restart on failure**: If `max-start-if-last-failed` is set and the last workflow run on the last commit failed/timed out/cancelled, and we haven't exceeded the max restart count → Trigger
-2. **Recent commit**: If last commit in last 24 hours and no successful run exists on that commit → Trigger
+2. **Recent commit**: If last commit is within `commit-check-period` days and no successful run exists on that commit → Trigger
 3. **Weekly health check**: If last run was 7, 14, 21... days ago → Trigger (weekly check)
 4. Otherwise → Skip